swiss-ai-center/a-guide-to-mlops/presentation/README.md

 > I’m not sure my changes really help the model’s performances… I hope it still
 > works in production.

+> The model worked fine before, but its predictions look off lately.
+I have no
+> idea if the data changed or how to check it.

 <hr>

-**Move to production quickly, efficiently and in a semi-automated way**
+**Move to production efficiently and in a semi-automated way**

 > Is your model available in production?
 Can I use it with my mobile
 > app/website?
 How can I do so?